fhightower/fhightower.github.io/_jekyll/_posts/programming/2017-8-12-javascript-puzzles.md

 layout: post
 title: "JS Puzzles: How Well do you Know Javascript?"
 description: "Javascript puzzles to test your understanding of Javascript"
-tail: Give these puzzles to your friends and enjoy as they over-think them and second-guess themselves!
 category: programming
 ---